softwareconstruction240/softwareconstruction/instruction/exceptions/exceptions.md

 throw new IllegalArgumentException("Missing required parameter");
 ```

-When you throw an exception the normal flow of your code is interrupted and the execution pointer will skip to the closest catch block in the execution stack.
+When you throw an exception, the normal flow of your code is interrupted and the execution pointer skips to the closest catch block in the execution stack.

 You can throw any exception from a function, but Java requires that your function signature declares all of the exceptions that the function throws.
 Note that the declaration requirement propagates to any function that calls a function that can throw an exception.